zuozhenggh/learning-library/data-management-library/mysql-se/mysql-cloud/create-dbs/create-dbs.md

 ## Task 3: Create a MySQL DB System - HeatWave  with sample data (airportdb)

-In this lab, you will create and configure a MySQL HeatWave DB System.
+In this Task, you will create and configure a MySQL HeatWave DB System.
 The creation process will use a provided object storage link to create the airportdb schema and load data into the DB system.

 1. Go to Navigation Menu
          Databases